 Walt Disney Studios Park – The main entrance to the studios brings you into the Front Lot and through a large movie sound stage with stores and characters.
-In the Production Courtyard you’ll find the main thrill attraction in the park, the Twilight Zone Tower of Terror.
+In the Production Courtyard you’ll find the Twilight Zone Tower of Terror.
 This ride takes you on a mystical journey through the Twilight Zone and then flings you up and down in a crazy elevator.
 It’s great fun, but not for the faint hearted!
-Also in this area is the Studio Tram Tour, where you see some of the production areas that are used by Disney for movie-making and a Stitch experience too.
-In the Toon Studio, there are lots of attractions based around Disney’s animated classics and in the Back Lot there’s a great car stunt show, an experience based on the movie Armageddon and the Aerosmith Rock ‘n’ Roller Coaster which is a favourite of ours.
+The Toy Story playland is as you’d expect a hugely popular part of the park appealing to various generations.
+Here you can ride the Slinky Dog, be scared by the RC Racer or simply pose with a giant Buzz.

 Disneyland Paris is open all year round from 10am.
 Closing times vary depending on the time of year but typically it’s 11pm in the summer and 9pm or 10pm at other times.
-Just turning up and paying the gate price will be in the region of 50 Euros for a 1 day, 1 park ticket (2013 prices) so we recommend that you buy tickets in advance:
+Just turning up and paying the gate price will be in the region of 50 Euros for a 1 day, 1 park ticket (2019 prices) so we recommend that you buy tickets in advance.
+See the offers above.

 LOCATION, RER TRAINS & CONTACT